vbala29/Twitter_Summarizer/README.md

 -------------------------------------------------------
 # PATHS TO DELIVERABLE 2/3 ITEMS:

+**How to do HITS**
+See the document *HIT Instruction.md* for more information on how to do our demonstration of HITs.
+Note that our "real" data was collected on the actual MTurk website, not the sandbox.

 **RAW DATA** - *data/RawTweetScrapes/*

 See "Raw Data Format and Tweet Selection Discussion" for details